bluluke/katas/README.md

 # Katas
-This is a repo of katas I have completed using TDD to keep my problem-solving skills sharp.
+This is a repo of katas I have completed using TDD (unless stated otherwise) to keep my problem-solving skills sharp.

 ## Javascript Function Descriptions:

-scrambled: checks if all characters in the second argument are present in the first argument.
+scrambled: checks if all characters in the second argument are present in the first argument (not built with TDD).

-listSqaured: finds integers between 1st and 2nd argument where the sum of their squared divisors is itself a square.
+listSqaured: finds integers between 1st and 2nd argument where the sum of their squared divisors is itself a square (not built with TDD).

-sumPairs: returns first 2 integers from input array which are equal to input sum.
+sumPairs: returns first 2 integers from input array which are equal to input sum (not built with TDD).

-generateHashtag: return a hashtag from input string.
+generateHashtag: return a hashtag from input string (not built with TDD).

 permutations: return all possible permutations of characters from input string.